Paediatrics & Endocrinology

 Pseudohypoparathyroidism, Hypochondroplasia, Achondroplasia , Acrodysotosis and other rare conditions.

-Which of these will need hormonal assessment and which will or will not respond to growth hormone treatment?
+Which of these will need hormonal assessment and which will or will not respond to growth treatment?

 About Paediatric Endocrinology

-Paediatric endocrinology is the field of medicine which deals with these and other hormone problems in childhood and adolescence.
+Paediatric endocrinology is the field of medicine which deals with these and other problems in childhood and adolescence.

-Endocrine problems in childhood include hypothyroidism, hyperthyroidism, hypogonadism, precocious puberty, growth hormone deficiency presenting as failure to thrive and short stature, diabetes mellitus and diabetes insipidus - both of which can present with bedwetting, hypocortisolism, congenital adrenal hyperplasia, acanthosis nigricans, and the treatment of hormone deficiencies resulting from therapy for childhood cancer or brain surgery and radiotherapy.
+Endocrine problems in childhood include hypothyroidism, hyperthyroidism, hypogonadism, precocious puberty, growth deficiency presenting as failure to thrive and short stature, diabetes mellitus and diabetes insipidus - both of which can present with bedwetting, hypocortisolism, congenital adrenal hyperplasia, acanthosis nigricans, and the treatment of deficiencies resulting from therapy for childhood cancer or brain surgery and radiotherapy.
 In recent years, the issue of vitamin D deficiency and rickets is making a comeback because of the amount of time children now spend indoors.
-Asthma and nasal allergies may also cause growth problems if inadequately treated and some parents are unsure if steroids will make their children's condition better or make them worse off.
+Asthma and nasal allergies may also cause growth problems if inadequately treated and some parents are unsure if medications will make their children's condition better or make them worse off.

-The role of a paediatric endocrinologist is not just to look after children with acute childhood illnesses but to assess and treat children with growth issues, including the many who may respond to simple measures and the few who may require growth hormone to help them achieve normal adult heights in keeping with their genetic potential.
+The role of a paediatric endocrinologist is not just to look after children with acute childhood illnesses but to assess and treat children with growth issues, including the many who may respond to simple measures and the few who may require growth medication to help them achieve normal adult heights in keeping with their genetic potential.